 Alfred Merkelbach Jr., the elder of the two was only 14 years old when he took over the estate in 1951.
 His father fell ill and Alfred left high school to take over the family business and shortly after, his younger brother Rolf followed.
 Their father was never able to return to the winery and passed away several years later.

 In the 1980s the brothers were able to increase their holdings from under a hectare to almost 2 (!) by purchasing excellent parcels from the Richard Jos.
 Berres Estate, a founding member of the VDP.
-Now well into their 70s, the brothers Merkebach continue to farm just over one hectare of high density, single pole trained and ungrafted parcels in Ürziger Würtzgarten and Kinheimer Rosenberg, with very little help.
+Now well into their 80s, the brothers Merkebach continue to farm just over one hectare of high density, single-pole trained and ungrafted parcels in Ürziger Würtzgarten and Kinheimer Rosenberg.

 These holdings are top parcels each one is picked en bloc, in the old way, without multiple passes through the vineyards to select different levels of prädikat.
 Vineyards are harvested when the whole section is deemed ripe by the Merkelbachs.
 The grapes are harvested, pressed and fermented in traditional Mosel Fuder (1200L oak casks) and bottled when the wines “are ready”.
 Analytics come after the wines are bottled, not before.
 They are ur-Mosel Rieslings; what these wines tasted like in this area decades ago.
 They are pure and honest, possessing an effortless balance between fruit and mineral elements.